jeroendesloovere/wunderlist-php-api/README.md

 }
 ```

-> Adding this code in your `composer.json` file will get the [latest Packagist package](https://packagist.org/packages/jeroendesloovere/wunderlist-php-api) using [Composer](https://getcomposer.org).
+> Adding this code in your `composer.json` file will get the [latest Wunderlist Packagist package](https://packagist.org/packages/jeroendesloovere/wunderlist-php-api) using [Composer](https://getcomposer.org).

 ### Example
 ```